We all fear the transition of any kind. Whenever we face change, there is a fear that kicks in that we might fail.

 If you are unable to understand something, ask others for help.
 It may take you some time to understand and create a big picture of what your new team intends to accomplish.

-Every person has their particular role to fulfill.
+Every person has a particular role to fulfill.
 Therefore, you have to understand what they are supposed to do precisely.
 If you fail to associate a specific set of duties to a particular member, it will make things difficult for you.
 It may lead you to set false expectations from other team members.

 If you are unclear about the role of a particular team member, you must ask.
 Clarity is integral to an efficiently functioning team where everyone knows the role they have to play.